 MINNESOTA PERSONAL INJURY INFORMATION FROM ATTORNEYS

 We are fortunate to get calls and emails daily from people with accident injury legal questions.
 Our lawyers welcome these calls, not only because they may lead to a new client, but also because we value the opportunity to provide legal information to members of the public.
-In doing this, we have also learned there are common misconceptions about Minnesota’s laws on a number of issues related to accident injuries, and we thought it might be helpful to our readers to share the correct information in this month’s newsletter:
+In doing this, we have also learned there are common misconceptions about Minnesota’s laws on a number of issues related to accident injuries, and we thought it might be helpful to our readers to share the correct information in this week’s post:

 A property owner is not automatically responsible just because someone is injured on their property.

 If you are injured on someone’s property (for example, you slip and fall on a wet floor), the property owner/manager is legally liable only if they were negligent in causing your injury.
 Usually this means your injury occurred because of a hazard that the property owner knew or should have known of, and could have fixed or warned about.
 For example, a store is not liable if another customer spilled something 2 minutes before you slipped on it, but the store could be liable if the spill was 20 minutes earlier and not cleaned up.
-Also, property owners are generally not responsible for slip and falls in parking lots or on sidewalks until 24 hours after a snowstorm ends.
+Also, a property owner is generally not responsible for slip and falls in parking lots or on sidewalks until 24 hours after a snowstorm ends.
 However, injury on property cases are fact specific and often depend on witnesses and pictures.
-Also, even if not legally liable, property owners often have what is called “medical payment coverage” to pay for some medical bills.
+Also, even if not legally liable, the property owner will often have what is called “medical payment coverage” to pay for some medical bills.

 The term “No Fault” (pertaining to auto accidents) doesn’t mean that no-one was at fault, and when someone says “Minnesota is a No Fault State,” it doesn’t mean who was at fault for the crash is not important.